Dig-in! (learn…)

 Moonstalk has built-in generic handling for user access control.
 You may employ this either on addresses, or within your own functions (see develop).
 Addresses and pages may be defined as having restricted access using locks, and users may be granted access to such locked pages using keys.
 Locks and keys are simply names that denote membership of certain user 'groups' as desired.

 An additional application is required to define behaviours for user and key management (i.e. assignment, retraction).
 Moonstalk includes the people application for managing users within the Teller database.
+No support is provided for hard-coded lists such as from .htaccess files, but would be easily implemented yourself.

 To restrict a view to a particular key holder, add a locks attribute to the page, or to desired addresses in the settings.